stackpulse/playbooks/postgres/long-running-sessions/README.md

 ## Your benefits

-- Quickliy identify long running sessions which can cause performance overheads
+- Quickly identify long running sessions which can cause performance overheads
 - Initiate triage by finding the applications which running the long sessions queries
 - Provide information from production PostgresSQL instance without having to provide multiple people direct access to production
 - Assist engineers to handle production issues by getting wider context regardless of their PostgresSQL expertise level